 Boston?
 Wait.
 Were they not the bounders and cads responsible for the waste of so much good tea?
 Fie, then fetch them torches instead of financial stability!
 Hoodlums!
 Bounders!
 Cads!
 TurboCADs!
-Someone use them to design and construct a warning to others, and-
+Someone use them to design and construct a warning to others.

 But my power does not, it appears, stretch quite this far.
-Indeed, my righteous vengeance is limited to simply producing an illuminating pamphlet on how much their leaders, to use the common parlance of the locals, 'suck'.
+Indeed, my righteous vengeance is limited to simply producing an illuminating pamphlet on how much their leaders, to use the common parlance of the locals, "suck".
 It slightly raises my support, and only costs 100 whatever units of currency I'm spending.
 100!
-You could run ten armies on that!
+You could run 10 armies on that!

 Unrelated, I really need to find where the Yanks keep getting all those reinforcements from.

 For now though, I merely have my soldiers, armed with bayonets and enough Command Points to engage in a damn good scrap.
-Glancing at the opposition, I do somewhat unfortunately seem to be outnumbered... some ten times over, in fact... but there is nothing that the domineering English spirit cannot withstand, except slight cold snaps in winter, too much heat in summer, and being out numbered ten to one.
+Glancing at the opposition, I do somewhat unfortunately seem to be outnumbered, some 10 times over, in fact, but there is nothing that the domineering English spirit cannot withstand.
+Except slight cold snaps in winter, too much heat in summer, and being outnumbered 10 to one.
 I'll be honest, I just added that one on the list, after experience in the field of battle proved its worthiness.
 Poo.
 On the plus side, nothing important was lost.
 Just Boston, and from a certain point of view, it did rather bring this on itself, did it not?
 Those tea-spoiling terrorists.
 No sympathy at all.